 Supporters then took some of Marc's portraits to Washington, DC for a protest in July 2023 outside the White House.
 This made for some beautiful visuals in national press outlets like the Washington Post, which up until then had omitted Fogel from lists of detainees overseas.
 Meanwhile, Malphine sued the administration for their failure to designate Marc's detention as "wrongful," making him eligible for more diplomatic channels towards his release.
 As a result of that suit, just before Biden left office, Fogel was finally granted that designation.

 Trump, who expressed support for marijuana legalization during his campaign (after meeting with and accepting contributions from major multi-state cannabis operations, one with ties to Russian oligarchs), has just named as his DEA chief Terrance Cole, the worst kind of marijuana prohibitionist.
-His just-confirmed cabinet picks RFK, Jr. and Tulsi Gabbard backed off their former stated support for legalization during their confirmation hearings.
+And his just-confirmed cabinet picks RFK, Jr. and Tulsi Gabbard backed off their former stated support for legalization during their confirmation hearings.
 Kennedy now says he'll defer to the DEA on the rescheduling question, after the matter got snarled up in court filings before the Biden administration could make it happen.

 Marijuana Moment, another news outlet that championed Fogel's cause, ran the headline, Trump Welcomes Return Of Medical Marijuana Patient Freed From Russia At White House, Without Mentioning U.S. Cannabis Prohibition.
 “I’m overjoyed that Marc Fogel is free and that he, like Brittney Griner before him, is no longer facing severe punishment or being used as a political pawn over cannabis,” Morgan Fox, political director of NORML, told Marijuana Moment.
 "However, the Trump Administration—like the Biden Administration before it—would seem to be taking a ‘Russian prison bad, US prison good’ approach to cannabis consumers by spending political capital to secure the release of high-profile prisoners in foreign lands but not freeing more federal cannabis prisoners here, and aggressively urging Congress to deschedule and regulate cannabis,” he said.